knetikmedia/knetikcloud-javascript-client/README.md

 var opts = {
   'clientSecret': "clientSecret_example", // {String} The secret key of the client.
 Used only with a grant_type of client_credentials
   'username': "username_example", // {String} The username of the client.
-Used only with a grant_type of password 'password': "password_example" // {String} The password of the client.
-Used only with a grant_type of password };
+Used only with a grant_type of password 'password': "password_example", // {String} The password of the client.
+Used only with a grant_type of password 'token': "token_example", // {String} The 3rd party authentication token.
+Used only with a grant_type of facebook, google, etc (social plugins)
+  'refreshToken': "refreshToken_example" // {String} The refresh token obtained during prior authentication.
+Used only with a grant_type of refresh_token
+};
 api.getOAuthToken(grantType, clientId, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);